New York State Department of Civil Service Announces Examinations Open to All Qualified Individuals

 There will be a written test which you must pass in order to be considered for appointment.
 The written test will be administered in English and is designed to test for knowledge, skills, and/or abilities in such areas as:

 - Dealing with daily situations in an OPWDD setting - These questions test for the ability to apply common sense in dealing with daily situations encountered by direct care staff in OPWDD settings.
 No specific knowledge or training is needed to answer these questions.

 - Observing and recording situations of daily living - These questions test for the ability to accurately observe and record situations of daily living.
 Candidates will be given a brief description of a situation of daily living, followed by a number of sentences.
 Candidates must indicate whether or not the sentences factually and accurately describe the situation presented.

 - Understanding and applying written instructional material - These questions test for the ability to understand and apply written instructional material.
 Each question has two parts.
 The first part presents a short piece of instructional information.
 The second part describes a related situation.
 For each question, candidates must pick the one best answer, based on the instructional material and the situation presented.

-- Arithmetic for daily living - These questions test for the ability to use basic arithmetic in daily living situations encountered by direct care staff in OMH and OPWDD settings.
+- Arithmetic for daily living - These questions test for the ability to use basic arithmetic in daily living situations encountered by direct care staff in OPWDD settings.
 The situations involve the application of simple addition, subtraction, multiplication, or division, as well as interpreting information from simple tables, to answer the problems presented.